rigazilla/infinispan-vector/README.md

 - OPEN_API_KEY=<yourkey> jupyter-lab
 - open the demo-book you want to run, everything should be there

+### Run Infinispan
+Notebooks will start Infinispan server in a docker container, so no additional setup is needed.
+Otherwise, if Docker is not a good option, you can download from [Infinispan Download](https://infinispan.org/download) an Infinispan 15+ and run it with the provided infinispan-noauth.yaml configuration.
+Remember to skip the docker cell when running the demo.

 #### similarity-search-demo-1.ipynb
 Based on _all-MiniLM-L12-v2_ model.
-Relay on a 28k+ BBC news db that you can use to do similarity search.
+Relay on a 28k+ news db that you can use to do similarity search.

 #### similarity-search-demo-2.ipynb